-Douglas County commissioners to be brief on heritage grant program
+Douglas County commissioners to be briefed on heritage grant program

 Douglas County commissioners will be asked Wednesday to approve a process for distributing $325,000 through the Heritage Conservation Grant program, which funds local projects to develop and preserve cultural and natural conservation projects.